giellalt/lang-vro/vro.md

 * **LEXICON ARABICCOMPOUNDS**  ! arabic as first part,

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/numerals.lexc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/affixes/numerals.lexc)</small>Postpositions
+<small>This (part of) documentation was generated from [src/fst/affixes/numerals.lexc](https://github.com/giellalt/lang-vro/blob/main/src/fst/affixes/numerals.lexc)</small>

+---

+Postpositions
 The Võro language postpositions ...

 ### POSTPOSITIONS WITH READY CASE ENDINGS

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/postpositions.lexc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/affixes/postpositions.lexc)</small>Proper noun inflection
+<small>This (part of) documentation was generated from [src/fst/affixes/postpositions.lexc](https://github.com/giellalt/lang-vro/blob/main/src/fst/affixes/postpositions.lexc)</small>

+---

+Proper noun inflection
 The Võro language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.